ibm-cloud-docs/secure-enterprise/move-deployed-resource-project.md

 {: #move-prereqs}

 * Make sure that the [{{site.data.keyword.bplong}} workspace](/docs/schematics?topic=schematics-sch-create-wks&interface=ui) is created and the resources are provisioned in your account.
 The project and the workspace must be in the same account.
-* Set a [GIT_TOKEN](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens){: external} environment variable to authenticate your Git source repository.
+* Set a [GIT_TOKEN](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens){: external} environment variable to authenticate with your Git source repository.
 For example, run `export GIT_TOKEN="enter your GIT TOKEN"`.
+The token needs permission to complete [these Git-related tasks](#git-tasks) as you move deployed resources to your project.
-* Set access to your account in either of the following ways:
+* Set up an authentication method to connect the project together with the catalog.
+You can use one of the following methods:
    * Set the `IC_API_KEY` environment variable to access your {{site.data.keyword.cloud_notm}} account.
 For example, run `IC_API_KEY="Your API key"`.
    * Use your `trusted-profile-id` details to access your {{site.data.keyword.cloud_notm}} account.
 For more information, see [Finding the trusted profile ID](/docs/secure-enterprise?topic=secure-enterprise-tp-project#find-tp-id).
 For example, a trusted profile ID might look similar to `Profile-1bd5eala-000-4a6666-00000`.
 * Make sure that the [Project](/docs/cli?topic=cli-projects-cli) and [Catalogs management](/docs/secure-enterprise?topic=secure-enterprise-manage-catalogs-plugin) CLI plug-ins are up to date.
 Run the `ibmcloud plugin list` command to view the current version of the CLI plug-ins.